-“Now I have no one to play with.”
-Said Anh.
-“And Charlie thinks I’m a baby”
+“Now I have no one to play with,” Anh said.
+“And Charlie thinks I’m a baby.”

 “I can think of a thing or two that I’d like to say to Charlie,” said Anger.

-“I don’t know,” Anh said, trying to catch up.
+“I don’t know,” Anh said.
 “Maybe this isn’t such a good idea.
 Can we slow down?”